 Networking not only helps you understand the know-how of your industry but also enables you to be in touch with influential people in your industry.

 Your reach is dependent on the number of connections you have.
 There are many professional networking platforms which can make your job easy.
 There is a sea of opportunities as you can interact with top management and industry leaders and get real insight from them.
 It is the best way to know about the latest business deals and innovation happening in the industry of your choice.

 Ask for recommendations and endorsements from senior colleagues if you have done anything significant in the domain of your work.
 It may add substantial value to your profile.
 An upgraded and relevant profile will increase your visibility.

 Connect with the crucial recruiters like talent acquisition managers, chief human resource managers to gain knowledge and awareness about the company .
 Many companies look for a culture fit employee.
 It is better to understand the perspective of the recruiters.
 Be it social media or professional platforms, a massive and relevant network can be extremely beneficial.

 Patience, resilience, and proactive initiatives can boost your career and help you get your dream job.
 Self-confidence is the key to remain steady in the chase, but overconfidence and unrealistic expectations can be harmful to your career.

 The right planning, small significant steps and constant upgrading of your skills will make your target accomplishable.
 Aim high and put your best foot forward with the right amount of dedication.

 If you have the will and are ready to put in the hard work, then there’s no stopping you from grabbing your dream job

-Author Bio: Lucy Manole is a creative content writer and strategist at Right Mix Marketing Blog.
-She specialises in writing about digital marketing, technology, entrepreneurship and education.
+Author Bio: Lucy Manole is a creative content writer and strategist at Right Mix Marketing, an SEO-focused link building agency.
+She specializes in writing about digital marketing, technology, entrepreneurship, and education.

 Leave your email and number in the box below and we'll be in touch to arrange a free consultation with an experienced career consultant.